<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=138564948490490&amp;ev=PageView&amp;noscript=1">

 AT&T,

-How Are AT&T Employees Impacted by Inflation & Rising Interest Rates?
+How AT&T Employees Are Impacted by Inflation & Rising Interest Rates

-As an employee of AT&T, what does this actually mean for you, your net worth and your pension as you approach retirement?As inflation increases it affects interest rates.
+First, let's explain some relevant factors.
+As inflation increases it affects interest rates.
 Higher interest rates at most divisions of AT&T cause the lump sum to fall.
-In order to track the directions of interest rates you first need to understand and track inflation.
+This makes understanding and tracking inflation an essential requisite in following the directions of interest rates and how it affects your pension.

 New call-to-action